led02/card10_firmware/Documentation/overview.rst

 Epicardium
 ----------
-Epicardium is based on `FreeRTOS`_.
+Epicardium is based on `FreeRTOS <https://www.freertos.org/>`_.
 There are a number of tasks that will have been keeping card10 running.
 These are:

 * **Dispatcher**:  The dispatcher task handles API calls from core 1.
 * **PMIC**:  The power manager task checks the battery level and other interesting